joinpursuit/8-0-technical-curriculum/03-react/intro-to-react/lesson-notes/readme.md

 What does each line of code do?

-Remove all the **boilerplate** code and add your own code.
+We will remove the **boilerplate** code for the rest of this lesson and add our code.

-Try to:

-- Add your own header
-- Add your own image
-- Add your own link
-- Add your own CSS

 ## Creating Components

-This app is very small.
+This app is tiny.
 Production level apps are massive.
 One of the benefits of React is that it allows you to create small custom components.
 Each component is typically stored in its own file.

-Inside of the **src** folder, add a new file called `Header.js`.
+Inside the **src** folder, add a new file called `Header.js`.

 Then, add a function called `Header`: